Singapore Company Incorporation: 4 Government Grants for Start-up

 - be the key decision maker and committed to the company on a full-time basis

-Additionally, the company must be in its early stage of operation i.e. 0 to 6 month from the date of Singapore company registration.
+Additionally, the company must be in its early stage of operation, i.e. 0 to 6 month from the registration date of the Singapore company.

 Technology Enterprise Commercialization Scheme (TECS):

 TECS is administered by SPRING Singapore and it is an early stage funding designed for the technology-oriented start-up business who want to develop a proof-of-concept which can be used for commercialization in the later days.